Lueton/react-sparklines/docs/api/sparklines/sparklines-line.md

 - **Type:** `boolean`
 - **Default:** `true`

-Decides if the minimum value is zero.
-If set to false the minimum value is calculated by the data itself.
-Using the `min` property always overrides this behavior.
+Decides if zero is included to calculate the minimum value.
+This is useful if you want the lowest positive value not displayed as it would be zero.

+### zeroBaseline

+- **Optional**
+- **Type:** `boolean`

+Decides if the sparkline has a zero baseline.
+If set to true the sparkline will display values as positive and negative values.

 ### stroke